Wiki · Concept · Last reviewed June 19, 2026

 AI Data Retention

-AI data retention is the governance of how long AI-related inputs, outputs, logs, memories, embeddings, training records, evaluation data, and derived artifacts are kept, where they are kept, and how they can be inspected, corrected, deleted, or preserved for accountability.
+AI data retention is the governance of how long AI-related inputs, outputs, logs, memories, embeddings, training records, evaluation data, tool traces, and derived artifacts are kept, where they are kept, and how they can be inspected, corrected, deleted, or preserved for accountability.

 Definition

 AI data retention is the policy and technical practice for deciding what AI-related data an organization keeps, for how long, for what purpose, under whose control, and with what deletion or preservation rules.
 It covers ordinary records such as prompts, uploaded files, outputs, chat transcripts, model-call logs, feedback, abuse-monitoring records, customer tickets, and support traces.
 It also covers AI-specific artifacts such as embeddings, vector indexes, memory entries, retrieval chunks, tool-call traces, model-evaluation datasets, fine-tuning data, safety labels, red-team transcripts, synthetic data, and cached context.
+A retention rule is not only a database setting; it is a lifecycle control over raw records, transformed records, copies, backups, vendor systems, and evidence stores.

 Retention is not the same as Data Minimization.
 Minimization asks whether data should be collected or processed at all.
 Retention asks what happens after collection: when the record expires, whether it is copied into another store, whether deletion propagates, whether backups preserve it, and whether evidence must remain for audit, appeal, or incident review.